jurentie/old_portfolio/about.md

 It is my hope to soon make a move to Denver, Colorado where I can find solid work as a software developer and to develop further my skills as a programmer.
 With any luck I can get involved with algorithms, A.I., or crypto.

+# About This Blog

+The purpose of this blog is to document the things I've learned either through work or through my own personal work.
+I hope to use this blog as an opportunity to help myself get better at documenting code and communicating complicated concepts to others.
+By documenting information I am also ensuring that I have a better understanding, as well.
+I hope for this blog to mostly focus on Java/Python though I may write the occasional post on topics learned from my time working as a web developer intern, HTML/CSS and JavaScript primarily.
+I've also been really focusing in on attempting to understand Blockchain/Bitcoin/Ethereum better, and will plan on documenting any information learned in these areas.

+By no means am I claiming to be an expert in any of these topics.
+Most of the information I gather and document will most likely be easily found in other parts of the internet.
+As I mention above the main focus of this blog is to help myself get better at coding and documenting and to serve as a source to go back to in future.
+Regardless, I hope this blog can act as a source of information and learning for myself as well as others.
+Thank you for checking out this blog, I hope you enjoy it as I develop it further.